© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ring cairn 350m east of Haythwaite, Barningham Moor is a scheduled monument protected by Historic England under reference 1017424.
 View the official record →

-Ring cairn 350m east of Haythwaite, Barningham Moor is a Bronze Age funerary monument located on the North York Moors in Yorkshire.
+Ring cairn 350m east of Haythwaite, Barningham Moor, is a Bronze Age burial monument situated on the moorland of the North York Moors in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017424.

 Ring cairn 350m east of Haythwaite, Barningham Moor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017424.